AVer Information

-AVer Information Inc. (圓展科技股份有限公司 (Yuánzhǎn Kējì Gǔfèn Yǒuxiàn Gōngsī)) (TWSE: 3669) is an education, business communication and wireless presentation technology manufacturer headquartered in the Tucheng District, New Taipei City, Taiwan.
-AVer is best known for its Interactive Flat Panels, visualizers (document cameras) PTZ Cameras, USB video conferencing cameras, various camera support software as well as mobile device Charge Carts and Cabinets.
+AVer Information Inc. (圓展科技股份有限公司 (Yuánzhǎn Kējì Gǔfèn Yǒuxiàn Gōngsī)) (TWSE: 3669) is an education, business communication, professional audio-video, and telehealth solution provider headquartered in the Tucheng District, New Taipei City, Taiwan.
+AVer is best known for its camera technology, including visualizers (document cameras), USB video conferencing cameras, video bars, Pro AV Auto Tracking cameras, medical grade cameras, and more.
+The company also offers other related products, such as interactive flat panels, mobile device charging carts, microphone systems, and speakerphones.
+The devices are supported through various types of AVer camera management software.

 History

-Guo Zhongsong founded AVerMedia Technology in 1990.
-In January 2008, AVer Information Inc. spun off from AVerMedia Information, Inc., which is affiliated to AVerMedia Group, to become an independent company focusing on Education and business markets.
-In 2010, AVer built a 450,000 ft2 building in New Taipei City, Taiwan for its Global Headquarters.
-On July 1, 2011, Yuanzhan separated from AVerMedia Group and changed the company's English name to AVer Information Inc. AVer became a publicly listed company in Taiwan after they placed an initial public offering (IPO) on the Taiwan Stock Exchange on August 25, 2011.
-In 2013, Aver expanded their operations to the United States to a new 63,000 ft2 office in Fremont, California.
+Michael Kuo founded AVerMedia Technology in 1990.
+In January 2008, AVer Information Inc. was established to become an independent company focusing on the education and business markets.
+On July 1, 2011, AVer Information Inc. separated from AVerMedia Group.
+On August 25, 2011, it became a publicly listed company in Taiwan after they placed an initial public offering (IPO) on the Taiwan Stock Exchange.

+In 2010, AVer built a 450,000 ft2 building in New Taipei City, Taiwan as its global headquarters.
+In 2013, AVer expanded their operations to the United States to a new 63,000 ft2 office in Fremont, California.
+In 2014, the AVer "User Experience Design Center" was established to provide an interactive product experience.